open-telemetry/oteps/text/0156-columnar-encoding.md

 The benefit of this approach increases proportionally with the size of the batches.
 Using the existing "row-oriented" representation is well suited for small batch scenarios.
-Therefore, this proposal suggests to **extend** the protocol by adding a new columnar event entity to better support multivariate time-series and large batches of events.
+Therefore, this proposal suggests to **extend** the protocol by adding a new columnar event entity to better support multivariate time-series and large batches of logs and traces.

 ## Internal details